• All Services

 New Call-to-action

-Your buyer personas are already developed, and likely capture the essential pieces of your target audience.
-But once you’ve launched your product or service, start to ask your audience some open-ended questions.
+Next, look for ways to begin collecting customer feedback on a regular basis.
 For example, you could try including a question like “what’s the biggest obstacle you’re facing right now?” on your website forms.
 Or you could send out a simple questionnaire to a segmented list of customers as part of your email newsletter.

 Whatever you do, make sure that you always stay curious about your customers.
 If you want to find new ways to delight and surprise them, then you need to stay-on-top of what challenges (or successes) they’re experiencing.
 Even more importantly, however, is paying attention to what your customers have to say.